 In the summer, each incoming student receives the Academic Planning Guide for New Students, which is designed to assist incoming students in planning and creating their academic programs.
 Incoming students should read the Academic Planning Guide for New Students prior to their first advising appointment.
 Students will receive information by email about opportunities to connect with their advising deans in the summer.

-Each incoming student is expected to meet with their advising dean in the Berick Center for Student Advising during the summer, during the New Student Orientation Program (NSOP), and/or in the first two weeks of the term (Change-of-Program period) in order to discuss their fall course selections, their transition to college, their short- and long-term goals, and to help build their own community of advisers throughout their time at Columbia.
-Students should continue to meet with their advising deans as they finalize their program in the first two weeks of the term.
-Students are expected to follow-up with their advising dean at the Berick Center for Student Advising throughout their years at Columbia.
+All incoming students are expected to meet with their advising deans in the Berick Center for Student Advising during the summer (in person or by phone/internet), during the New Student Orientation Program (NSOP), and/or in the first two weeks of the term (Change-of-Program period) in order to discuss their fall course selections, their transition to college, their short- and long-term goals, and to learn about other advising resources and offices available to them at Columbia.

 Students are expected to stay in touch regularly with their advising deans in the Berick Center for Student Advising throughout their time at Columbia.

 Approval depends on the quality of the proposal, the student’s qualifications, and the availability of an appropriate faculty adviser.